-The college organizes student's union election every year.
-The student's union election E-Polling was held on 21.08.2018 and a duly elected students union was constituted.
-The elected student's union members took charges in the Students Union inaugural function held on 06.10.2018.
-The fresher's welcome party was organized by the union.
-The students union played a vital role in organizing and conducting various programmes of the college like Sports day on 25/3/2019, Fine arts day on 26/3/2019, Muthamizh Vizha on 27/3/2019 and college annual day on 28/3/2019.
+The College organizes Students' Union Election every year.
+The Students' Union Election for the academic year 2019-2020 was held on 09.08.2020 and a duly elected Students' Union was constituted.
+The fresher's welcome party was celebrated by the Union.
+The Students' Union played a vital role in organizing and conducting various programmes for the college like Sports day, Fine arts day, Muthamizh Vizha and College Annual day.
+But the usual conduct of those programmes were called off due to Covid-Crisis in 2020.
 Students also actively involved in various association meetings organized by all the departments of the college.
-They are also very enthusiastic in assisting the coordinators to organize various programmes planned by NSS, YRC, RRC LLC.
-The student council members propagate the message of anti-ragging committee of the college to their juniors.
-They also have a role to play in the IQAC (Internal Quality Assurance Cell) of the College.
-The student council members extend their full cooperation in organizing various festivals and celebrations like women's day, Samathuva Pongal, independence day, republic day and important days like Gandhi Jayanthi, Martyr's day etc. The students lent their cooperation in conducting both intramural sports competitions and inter-college sports events.
+They are also very enthusiastic in helping the coordinators to organize various programmes planned by NSS, YRC and RRC.
+The students propagate the message of anti-ragging committee of the college to their juniors.
+Students have a role to play in the IQAC (Internal Quality Assurance Cell) of the College.
+The students extend their full cooperation in organizing various festivals and celebrations like Independence day, Republic day, Pongal, Gandhi Jayanthi, Martyr's day and Women's day.
+The students lent their cooperation in conducting both Intra-mural sports competitions and Inter-college sports events.